xpring-eng/xpring4j/README.md

 ### Checking Transaction Status

-A `XpringClient` can check the status of an transaction on the XRP Ledger.
+A `XpringClient` can check the status of an payment on the XRP Ledger.
+This API is only compatible with [payment transactions](https://xrpl.org/payment.html) which do not have the [partial payment flag](https://xrpl.org/payment.html#payment-flags) set.

 Xpring4J returns the following transaction states:
 - `SUCCEEDED`: The transaction was successfully validated and applied to the XRP Ledger.
 - `FAILED:` The transaction was successfully validated but not applied to the XRP Ledger.
 Or the operation will never be validated.
 - `PENDING`: The transaction has not yet been validated, but may be validated in the future.
-- `UNKNOWN`: The transaction status could not be determined.
+- `UNKNOWN`: The transaction status could not be determined or the transaction hash referenced a non-payment transaction.

 **Note:** For more information, see [Reliable Transaction Submission](https://xrpl.org/reliable-transaction-submission.html) and [Transaction Results](https://xrpl.org/transaction-results.html).